 - Dip balls in the melted butter and then generously roll into cinnamon sugar, working with one ball at a time.

-- Melt remaining butter, salt and cinnamon sugar together in microwave till the sugar melts.
-Arrange the dough balls in the prepared bundt pan and pour the sauce over.
+- Melt remaining butter (which is left after dipping all the dough balls), salt and cinnamon sugar together in microwave till the sugar melts and a sauce is formed.
+Arrange the dough balls in the prepared bundt pan and pour the cooled sauce over.

 - Cover and allow to rise in the refrigerator up to 8 hours or till the balls have risen well.

 - When ready to bake, preheat the oven to 350°F (177°C) and bake for about 30-35 minutes or till the bread sounds hollow to tap and appears golden brown on top.
 Place a rimmed baking tray underneath the bundt pan to capture any drips of sauce in the oven.

 - If you see the bread is browning too quickly on the top, lightly cover with an aluminium foil.
 Cool the baked bread for 5-10 mins and then invert on the serving plate.
 Enjoy warm!